Scotland and Renewable Energy

-However, just to have an idea, you can expect a number around £8,000 and £10,000 in this region, including installation and insurance costs.
-Remember that improving your home’s insulation will lead to maximize your energy usage and hence you will need a not-so-strong (and expensive) solar system to cover your energy needs.
-Moreover, the good news is that the prices of solar systems, both solar PV and solar thermal, have dropped considerably in the last 10 years and are expected to decrease even more as the technology gets more popular and masifies.
+However, just to have an idea, you can expect a number around £8,000-10,000 in this region, including installation and insurance costs.
+Remember that improving your home’s insulation will lead to maximising your energy usage and hence you will need a not-so-strong (and expensive) solar system to cover your energy needs.
+Moreover, the good news is that the prices of solar systems, both solar PV and solar thermal, have dropped considerably in the last 10 years and are expected to decrease even more as the technology gets more popular.

 There is also a scheme that applies not for solar panels but for solar thermal systems.
 The Renewable Heat Incentive (RHI) is a long-term financial support program for renewable heat.
 There is Domestic and Non-Domestic RHI.
 The scheme gives money to participants that generate and use renewable energy to heat their buildings.